sachinv26/Notes-App/README.md

-# This is a Notes Taking built entirely with flutter widgets.
+# This is a Notes Taking  App built entirely with flutter widgets.

 A new Flutter project.